-Yes, it’s true that we should celebrate the love in our personal relationships every day of the year, and Valentine’s Day has become a totally commercialized holiday — but that doesn’t mean we should stop celebrating it.
-By keeping things low-key, you almost connect with your partner more, mostly because you’re dodging all of the horrible pressure that Valentine’s Day can put on us.
+While it’s true that we should celebrate the love in our personal relationships every day of the year, and Valentine’s Day has become a totally commercialized holiday — that doesn’t mean we should stop celebrating it or miss out on the chance to keep the day a special one for our partners and loved ones.
+And, no, you don’t need to go all out with a bed of rose petals, a fancy helicopter ride or anything out of a RomCom.
+In fact, by keeping things low-key, you almost connect with your partner more, mostly because you’re dodging all of the horrible pressure that Valentine’s Day can put on people.

 Take a couple of hours to totally disconnect from smartphones and social media and reconnect in the quiet solitude of nature.
-It’s still winter, so you’ll probably have to bundle up — but the cold weather just gives you an excuse to exchange body heat while you enjoy gorgeous views.
+It’s still winter, so you’ll probably have to bundle up and pack a thermos of something warm for the trek — but the cold weather just gives you an excuse to exchange body heat while you enjoy gorgeous views.

-If you’re lucky enough to live in an area that isn’t snowed in (sorry, New Englanders — the crazy thunder snowstorms are probably gonna cross this one off your list), taking a nice long bike ride is a totally Valentine’s Day-worthy activity.
+If you’re lucky enough to live in an area that isn’t snowed-in or super icy, taking a nice long bike ride is a totally Valentine’s Day-worthy activity.
 Whether you are on a beach bike path or an old county road, there’s just something so delightfully romantic and old-fashioned about a long bike ride.

 Valentine’s Day dinner is so overrated.
 It’s crowded, it’s expensive, and it’s nearly impossible to get a good reservation.
 Going out to brunch is way more fun, or opt to make it at home so it can be served up in bed.

 Even if it turns out to be a #PinterestFAIL, you’ll still have fun doing it together.
-Just make sure to have a backup frozen pizza on hand, just in case.
+Just make sure to have a backup frozen pizza/delivery numbers on hand.
+You know, just in case.

 If you’re feeling really adventurous in the food arena, take a class from a professional.
 Sur La Table has a Valentine’s Day Date Night cooking class every year.
 Tons of local places usually offer classes for the occasion as well.